-The Notes will be represented by global notes in book-entry form (the "Book-Entry Notes") and will be available in fully-registered form (such form, the "Definitive Notes") only in limited circumstances described below.
+The Notes will be represented by Book-Entry Notes and will be available in fully-registered form (such form, the "Definitive Notes") only in limited circumstances described below.

 The table below sets forth the original Note form, the minimum denomination and the incremental denomination of the Notes.
 The Notes are not intended to be and should not be directly or indirectly held or beneficially owned in amounts lower than such minimum denominations.
 A single Note of each Class may be issued in an amount different (but not less) than the minimum denomination described below.